mk270/whitakers-words/english_to_latin.md

 Essentially we start by associating English words in the dictionary entry meaning with the entry number (line number in DICTLINE).
-The list of English words (EWDSLIST) is sorted so that all occurances of a particular word are together.
+The list of English words (EWDSLIST) is sorted so that all occurrences of a particular word are together.
 Then, upon inquiry, a list of the associated Latin dictionary entries is output.
 Unfortunately this list could be large (a hundred or more for some common words) and thereby user-unfriendly.
 The task is to order the list and reduce the output to a few most likely